Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 - 69 Japanesque colors (coarse texture)

-- 13 Lamé colours (shining and shimmering colors)
+- 13 Lamé colors (shining and shimmering colors)

 - 3 mixing colors